What is classic car insurance?

 Classic | There isn’t an agreed definition when it comes to what makes a car a ‘classic’.
 If you use tax exemption status to determine if a car is classic, then it’s any car aged 40 or over. |

-If you have a car, you’re legally required to get an MOT check for your vehicle.
-If your car is over 40 years old then it is exempt from MOT checks and car tax.
-Your car will also need to not have undergone any substantial modifications in the last thirty years to be exempt from MOT checks.
+You will need to apply on the government website to be exempt for MOT and road tax.
+Your car will need to not have undergone any substantial changes in the last thirty years to be exempt from MOT checks.